When I come up with a blog post idea, the first thing I do is to research keyword.

 Keyword research is an SEO task.
 It is done to find the popular keyword people enter into the search box of search engines to find something online.

-For example, if you want to find a “calculator” online then what you’ll type in the Google’s search bar?
+For example, if you want to find a “calculator” online then what you’ll type in Google’s search bar?

 You may type into the search box, something like – “best calculator” or “quality calculator”.
 At this stage, you don’t know what people type into the search box to find a calculator online.